cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 # ----------------------------------------------------------------------
 #
 # IP range: 10.1.1.2 - 10.1.1.122
-# Master IP: 10.1.1.1
+# Manager IP: 10.1.1.1
 #
 # # LEASE HISTORY #
 # ----------------------------------------------------------------------
 ```

-The `Master IP` tells us the IP address of the master on the private interface (eth0).
+The `Manager IP` tells us the IP address of the manager on the private interface (eth0).
 The `IP Range` tells us the range of suitable IPs we can give to the workers.

 In the future, a command will be added to expand the `IP range` dynamically.